JBostroem96/indieProject/ProjectPlan.md

 - [X] Create the category class
 - [X] Create a way to add a category
-- [ ] Ensure that the relationship between category and teams work correctly
+- [ ] Ensure that the relationship between category and team work correctly
 - [X] Finalize, or get close to, creating the nav for the application

 Week 13: